 UTL_RAW.CAST_TO_RAW (DOJ)) HASH_KEY FROM Employee;

-Explanation: The above examples clearly show that the MD5 function can be applied on any data type.
-But MD5 function behavior gets changed with NULL or the column which consist NULL value.
+Explanation: The above examples show that the MD5 function can be applied to any data type.
+The MD5 function’s behavior can change when encountering NULL values or columns that contain NULL values.
 See some examples below